wearep3r/apollo/README.md

 After successful deployment, a fresh and updated `README.md` can be found in your space directory.
 It contains valuable information and quick-links as well as troubleshooting information for your space.

-## Development

-To develop on apollo, clone the repository and, from inside the repo directory, run `make build` and then `make dev`.

-You will be working from inside the container now, with your repository mounted to `/apollo` so you can live-edit the source code and test functionality.

-You'll be able to use the `apollo` command from inside the development container just like usual and thus you'll be able to interface with your spaces by cd'ing to their space directory (`/root/.apollo/.spaces`) and invoking `apollo ...`.

-**PRO TIP**: spin up a development machine on Vagrant to test your code against.
-Simply make sure to add your space's ssh-keys to the machine and set up your Nodesfile.yml accordingly.

 ## Built With

 - Ansible